zchee/golang-wiki/LearnServerProgramming.md

 This page links to resources for learning about server programming in Go.
 The items are organized into sections by topic.

 Go servers process each request in its own goroutine.
-To share memory safely, these goroutines must communicate.
-[LearnConcurrency](/golang/go/wiki/LearnConcurrency) outlines a course of study.
+These goroutines share memory by communicating via channels.
+[LearnConcurrency](/golang/go/wiki/LearnConcurrency) outlines a course of study on Go's concurrency model.

 ## Communication